CaddyGlow/zmk-layout-rs/docs/firmware_flashing.md

 4. Optional side verification:
    - Read `INFO_UF2.TXT` (or `CURRENT.UF2` header) for a `Board-ID` string.
-   - If it matches `hardware.boards.id` or contains `lh`/`rh` hints, ensure we are flashing the correct side; otherwise warn and prompt `--force`.
+   - If it matches `hardware.boards.id` or contains `lh`/`rh` hints, ensure we are flashing the correct side; otherwise warn and abort so the user can swap devices.
 5. Stream-copy the artifact to the volume root using buffered I/O and track bytes written; respect `copy_timeout`.
 6. `sync` if `sync_after_copy` is true.
 Treat `ENODEV`/`ENOENT` during sync or